wp-plugins/my-cdn/readme.txt

 = Which CDN service will work? =

 Any mirror service allows exact matching path will work.
-SimpleCDN Mirror bucket is tested.
-CloudFront through s3sync should work as well.
+SimpleCDN Mirror bucket and Amazon S3/Cloudfront are tested..

+= How to copy files to Amazon S3/CloudFront =

+Please check my post: [How to copy selected files to Aamazon S3 Cloudfront](http://blog.mudy.info/2009/02/how-to-copy-selected-files-to-cloudfront/)

+= How to batch minify js and css files =

+Please check my post: [How to batch process js and css](http://blog.mudy.info/2009/02/one-line-yuicompressor-script/)

+= What is the correct SimpleCDN pre-URL and CNAME =

+Please check my post: [Correct SimpleCDN pre-URL and CNAMEs](http://blog.mudy.info/2009/02/how-to-use-simplecdn-with-wordpress/)

 == Screenshots ==